Marsha Rowe: Counterculture in London

 Rowe settled in London in 1969, but at first disliked the city because of the pervading attitude to expatriate Australians.
 During her six-months in Greece which soon followed, the regime of the Colonels politicised her, and she returned to London.

-Rowe was employed on the London edition of OZ, and one of the magazine's London editors, Felix Dennis later described her as the publication's "anchor" during this period.
-When the three editors (Neville, Dennis and Jim Anderson) were tried at the Old Bailey for obscenity in Schoolkids Oz, Rowe was part of the defence team and responsible for typing documents for the defence each evening.
+Rowe was employed on the London edition of OZ, and one of the magazine's London editors, Felix Dennis, later described her as the publication's "anchor" during this period.
+When the three editors (Neville, Dennis and Jim Anderson) were tried at the Old Bailey for obscenity in Schoolkids Oz, Rowe was part of the defence team and was responsible for typing documents for the defence each evening.
 "I hated having to be a secretary.
-But I really did have a sort of idea that maybe women were there to support men", she told Andy Beckett in 2005.
+But I really did have a sort of idea that maybe women were there to support men," she told Andy Beckett in 2005.
 "In the counter-culture we still did all that stuff the men didn't."

 However, when the three male editors were away, Rowe was not left in charge.
 When Neville co-founded the short-lived Ink in 1971, Rowe joined him, but resigned over the male domination of the venture after a few months.
 Three female typists, whom she had hired, were sacked by the men when the publication acquired new office equipment.
 She was aware of what some of the women had given up to work for Ink; it had no trade union representation.
 It appeared to her, and underground press colleague Louise Ferrier (who was romantically connected to Neville at the time), that sexual freedom for men still meant women were objectified and excluded from the editorial process.
-(She has quoted one woman as having said that year: "With brothers like these, who needs chauvinists?")
+(Rowe has quoted one woman as having said that year: "With brothers like these, who needs chauvinists?")

 With Michelene Wandor also involved, they organised a series of meetings for other women involved in the underground press.
 Fifty people turned up at the first meeting in December 1971 at Rowe and Ferrier's basement flat in Notting Hill.
 At the third meeting, Rowe has said she suggested women should establish their own magazine.
 An American in London, Bonnie Boston, had suggested the idea to her, but according to Stephen Alomes, the only other supportive voice came from Rosie Boycott.